 - Take risks

 Good speakers are not afraid to make mistakes.
+It can feel risky when you first start speaking because you don’t want to say the wrong thing.
 Don’t feel embarrassed when you speak.
 The more you speak, the more your confidence will grow.

 - Keep it simple

 Avoid complicated subjects, difficult vocabulary and grammar that you are not sure of.